Seteeri/Particle/snippets/notes/PARTICLE.md

     * Refactor del> to pass ignore flags during recurse [???]
     * Refactor layout and mov functions [???]
       * Restrict mov> functions to be used by layout
-    * Refactor pointer to point to last (NIL)
-      * More consistent with entering a list
     * Refactor other cmds
       * Implement split space
     * Add skip car/cdr for layout fn